Success Initiative (TSI)

 must remain enrolled in these courses until they prove

-college readiness by earning a grade of C or above
+college readiness by earning a grade of C or higher

 Developmental coures do not transfer between